fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 This is because directing requests to http://localhost:3000 leads to nowhere as the nginx container does not have any application running in port 3000.
 By definition localhost refers to the current computer used to access it.
 With containers localhost is unique for each container, leading to the container itself.

-Let's test this by going inside the nginx container and using curl to send a request to the application itself:
+Let's test this by going inside the nginx container and using curl to send a request to the application itself.
+In our usage curl is similar to wget, but won't need any flags.

 ```
 $ docker exec -it reverse-proxy bash